 Symbols of Peace

 Around the world, the dove is a symbol of peace.
 It’s difficult to determine exactly when the dove became a peace symbol.
 We do know that humans began to domesticate pigeons before the time of written language, possibly 10,000 years ago.
-For thousands of years, pigeons and doves were used as a food source and to send messages.
+So, for thousands of years, pigeons and doves were used as a food source and to send messages.

 Both doves and pigeons are gentle and docile birds, especially compared to birds of prey, like hawks and owls.
 In addition, they are monogamous and very affectionate with their mates.
-This gentleness combined with the fact that they were used as an early form of long-distance communication is likely how they came to become symbols of peace.
+This gentleness combined with the fact that they were used as an early form of long-distance communication (thus, human connection) is likely how they came to become symbols of peace.

 Dove Meaning: Love